-For us at StoryChief blogging is number 1 lead generation format.
-We launch approximately 60 blogs per year, results in 10 - 100 qualified leads for each blog.
+As a simple case study, for us at StoryChief blogging is the number 1 lead generation format.
+It’s our core content strategy and we launch approximately 60 blog posts per year, results in 10 - 100 qualified leads for each blog.

-Using our own tool, we widely distribute our blog content across social, digital publishing, email, and employee advocacy channels.
+Using our own tool, we widely distribute our high-quality content across social media platforms, digital publishing, email, and employee advocacy channels.

 5. Blogs can be interactive, engaging, and multimedia

 Another reason why blogging is so important is that a blog can house so many other forms of content.